ErdemKand/thermal-camera-ros2-driver/README.md

 [referance]( https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html)

 ### Visualization with RViz2
-RViz2 is a 3D visualization tool for ROS2.
-It is used to visualize camera images, point clouds, robot models, and sensor data in real time.[referance](https://docs.ros.org/en/humble/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.html)
+RViz2 was used during development to visually verify that the driver was publishing correctly.
+The /thermal/image_raw topic was monitored in real time to confirm frame rate, encoding, and color output from the UTi721M.[referance](https://docs.ros.org/en/humble/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.html)
 #### Usage in the project
 - To visually verify that the camera driver is working correctly
 - Visualization of the thermal image using a colormap
 - Checking the images while Rosbag is playing.

 ### V4L2 and USB Camera Recognition in Linux
-V4L2 (Video4Linux2) is the standard API used in the Linux kernel to manage video capture devices.
-USB cameras are introduced to the system via this API as device files in /dev/videoX.
+The UTi721M connects over USB-C and was tested for V4L2 compatibility on both the laptop and Jetson Orin Nano.
+Unlike standard UVC cameras, the UTi721M does not expose a standard /dev/videoX device, which required an alternative approach using OpenCV's direct capture instead of V4L2.
 #### How to recognize a USB camera?
-1. **USB Camera (UVC Compatible)**
-2. **Linux Kernel** — `uvcvideo` driver loads automatically
-3. **Device file created** — `/dev/video0`, `/dev/video1`, ...
-4. **V4L2 API** — application layer reads the device file
-5. **OpenCV / ROS2 Driver** — captures frames via V4L2
+1. **UTi721M connected via USB-C**
+2. **lsusb confirmed device recognition**
+3. **/dev/video0 checked via ls /dev/video***
+4. **V4L2 compatibility tested with v4l2-ctl --list-devices**
+5. **OpenCV VideoCapture(0) used as fallback when V4L2 format was unsupported**
 #### UVC(USB Video Class)Protocol
-UVC is a standard protocol for USB cameras.
-There's no need to write special drivers for UVC-compatible cameras; the Linux kernel's uvcvideo module is automatically enabled.
+The UTi721M was initially expected to be UVC-compatible, which would have allowed automatic recognition via the Linux kernel's uvcvideo module.
+However, testing showed that the camera uses a proprietary Android-oriented protocol, meaning standard UVC drivers did not apply.
+The following commands were used during compatibility testing on the laptop before Jetson deployment:
 #### Basic V4L2 Commands
 ```bash
 # Install tools